-Application for an

-emission licence.

-41. (1) An owner or operator of a controlled facility shall apply for a provisional emission licence by submitting to the Authority, an application as set out in Form I, of the Ninth Schedule.
+Application procedure for emission licence 40.
+(1) An owner or operator of a controlled facility shall apply for an emission licence by submitting to the Authority, an application as set out in Form I, of the Ninth Schedule.

-(2) An application shall be considered complete when the

-following requirements are satisfied-
+(2) An application shall be considered complete when the following requirements are satisfied-

-- (a) the application form is complete in respect of all the information required of the applicant, including any necessary supporting data and calculations; - (b) the licence application is accompanied by a compliance plan that indicates the proposed activities and the schedule for bringing the facility into compliance where - - the expected emissions from any source or activity in the application are likely to exceed any applicable emission standard or target; - (ii) any expected emissions from the facility are based on dispersion modeling, are found to be likely to exceed any ambient air quality standard; or - (iii) any expected ambient air quality measurements at required monitoring locations exceeds a prescribed air quality standard; - (c) an authorized official of the applicant certifies the truth, accuracy, and completeness of the application, as provided in the application form; and - (d) the application form is accompanied by proof of payment of the prescribed licence application fee and prescribed emission licence fee.
+- (a) the application form is complete in respect of all the information required of the applicant, including any necessary supporting data and calculations; - (b) an authorized official of the applicant certifies the truth, accuracy, and completeness of the application, as provided in the application form; and - (c) the application form is accompanied by proof of payment of the applicable fee as prescribed in the thirteenth schedule.